rovaughn/platform-docs/platform/manual/microservices/add-microservice/using-template.rst

 .. note::

-   If you're starting with a new project head to `hasura.io/hub <https://hasura.io/hub>`_ and get started with a new hasura project that already has the boilerplate for your stack.
+   If you're starting with a new project head to `hasura.io/hub <https://hasura.io/hub>`_ and get started with a new Hasura project that already has the boilerplate for your stack.

 Use this guide if you are adding a microservice to your existing Hasura project.